denali-js/core/guides/data/models.md

 1. The underlying databases are identical in their querying and storage semantics (rarely the case), or
 2. You were using some lowest common denominator of querying and storage semantics for the two databases that is equivalent across both (which means you weren't using the strengths of your original database)

 Denali is built around the assumption that different databases have different tradeoffs, and that you should pick the data store best suited to your use case.
-This means a good data layer should highlight the unique strengths of choice of data store, rather than trying to hide any differences behind a universal interface.
+This means a good data layer should highlight the unique strengths of choice of a data store, rather than trying to hide any differences behind a universal interface.

 So then why have a data layer at all for Denali?
 It's primarily _for addons_.